Scorpzz1023/Scorpzz1023/Profile.md

 ## Contact

-Feel free to reach out to me through [LinkedIn]([LinkedIn Profile](https://www.linkedin.com/in/william-c-b0515a38)).
+Feel free to reach out to me through ([LinkedIn Profile](https://www.linkedin.com/in/william-c-b0515a38)).
 I am open to connecting with fellow learners, professionals, and anyone interested in networking and cybersecurity.